Insulin nph (By injection)

 - The insulin should look cloudy after you mix it.
 Do not use it if it has particles floating in it.

-- Vial: Throw away the vial 31 days after you open it, even if there is still insulin in it.
+- Vial: Store in the refrigerator or at room temperature.
+Do not freeze.
+Throw away the vial 31 days after you open it, even if there is still insulin in it.

-- KwikPen: Throw away the pen 14 days after you open it, even if there is still insulin in it.
+- KwikPen: Store at room temperature.
+Do not refrigerate.
+Throw away the pen 14 days after you open it, even if there is still insulin in it.